-- Insect repellent: Mosquitoes are a serious concern for many travelers.
-But it must be made clear that nothing bad will happen if you apply insect repellent to your exposed skin.
-Keep in mind this is particularly important in ‘what to pack for a tropical holiday’.
+- Insect Repellent – Mosquitoes are a big concern for many travelers.
+But it should be clear that nothing bad will happen if insect repellent is applied to exposed skin.
+Keep in mind that this is particularly important for items to pack for a tropical holiday.

 - Camera: Last but not least, a camera with lots of battery and memory.
 There will be great shots waiting to be captured for you!

 The Amazon region of the country is one of the largest in Peru.
 Occupying almost 60% of the entire national territory.
 But despite being so extensive, there are two destinations within this popular among tourists.
 We are talking about the region of Puerto Maldonado and Iquitos.
 Both are two fascinating options to enjoy a great variety of adventure tours.